guohaolee/stringsplitter/README.md

 ## Main
 This is build on a Flask-RestPlus framework.
-A simple endpoint where you can make a post request with a long string without spaces.
+A simple endpoint where you can make a GET request with a long string without spaces.
 The API will split the string for you and then identify the blacklisted words which is passed via a file.